Child Arrangement Orders

 When a child arrangements application is issued, unless it is urgent the case will be listed for a first hearing at court around 5 or 6 weeks later.

-The Children and Family Advisory and Support Service (Cafcass)
+The Children and Family Court Advisory and Support Service (Cafcass)

-In 2018, 38% of all separating parents in England and Wales took their case to court to resolve their child arrangement issues and now in 2019 there are more child arrangements case going to court than ever before.
+In 2018, 38% of all separating parents in England and Wales took their case to court to resolve their child arrangement issues and now in 2019 there are more child arrangement cases going to court than ever before.